AnshGour2006/Interactive-quiz-application/README.md

 When it comes to testing, training professionals have a dilemma.
 “With all the focus on determining whether training helps people perform better, do we really need to include multiple choice quizzes in our e-learning?
 Don’t multiple choice quizzes insult the intelligence of our learners who are experienced, smart, adult learners who do not want to be treated like school children?
 I mean, I know that we want people to learn what is in the training and testing is a way to do that.
 But do these quizzes really do anything for anyone?”

+Amritpal Singh
+//This project is a frontend project

 // Ansh Gour
 ..
 Basically in this website we use html css and js but mostly js i used for responsivenss